Tiamat-Tech/awesome-mesh/README.md

 * [B.A.T.M.A.N.](https://www.open-mesh.org) (better approach to mobile ad-hoc networking) - The newest version, Batman advanced is a new approach to wireless networking which does no longer operate on the IP basis.
 It can be found as [batman-adv](https://github.com/torvalds/linux/blob/master/Documentation/networking/batman-adv.rst) in the linux kernel.
 [Source Code](https://www.open-mesh.org/projects/open-mesh/wiki/Download) `GPLv2` `C`

 * [cjdns](https://github.com/cjdelisle/cjdns/) - An encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing.
-[Source Code](https://github.com/cjdelisle/cjdns/) `GPLv3` `Assembly`
+[Source Code](https://github.com/cjdelisle/cjdns/) `GPLv3` `C`

 * [GNUnet](https://gnunet.org/) - A mesh routing layer for end-to-end encrypted networking and a framework for distributed applications designed to replace the old insecure Internet protocol stack.
 [Source Code](https://gnunet.org/git/) `GPLv3` `Java` (Various)